apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 CAS is also configured to load `*.properties` files from an external location that is `/etc/cas/config`.
 This location is constantly monitored by CAS to detect external changes.
 Note that this location simply needs to exist, and does not require any special permissions or structure.
-The names of the configuration files that go inside this directory also do not matter, and they can be many.
+The names of the configuration files that go inside this directory also do not matter, and there can be many.

 The configuration of this behavior is controlled via the `bootstrap.properties` file: